sanchit27/Leetcode/README.md

 # Leetcode
-Solutions of leetcoide problem in optimised way!
+Solutions of leetcode problem in optimised way!
 ```
 Created By:
 Sanchit Bhargava